Theft Laws – California Penal Code 484 PC

 - You moved the property, even a small distance, and kept it for any period of time, however brief

-Under California Penal Code section 484, any person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds another to obtain title to money, labor, or real personal property is guilty of theft by false pretense.
+Under California Penal Code 484 PC, any person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds another to obtain title to money, labor, or real personal property is guilty of theft by false pretense.
 In order to convict you of this offense, the prosecution must prove the following:

 1. You knowingly and intentionally deceived a property owner by false or fraudulent representation or pretense AND